skip to main content

 Speak to a UK tax expert >

-If you are considered a tax resident in two or more countries, it is important to understand possible tax relief through double tax treaties
+If you are considered a tax resident in two or more countries, it is important to understand possible tax relief through double tax treaties.
+This article looks at double taxation agreements the UK has with other countries

 Double tax agreements, also known as Double Tax Treaties, are created between two countries which define the tax rules when it comes to the taxation of income or gains earned in either jurisdiction.

-Each double tax treaty is different, although many follow very similar guidelines - even if the details differ.
+Each double tax agreement is different, although many follow very similar guidelines - even if the details differ.

-For individuals a double tax treaty will usually be relevant if you are either (i) resident in one of the two countries covered by the treaty and have income in the other country, or (ii) resident in both countries and claiming that you are treaty non-resident in one of them.
+For individuals, a double tax agreement will usually be relevant if you are either (i) resident in one of the two countries covered by the agreement and have income in the other country, or (ii) resident in both countries and claiming that you are treaty non-resident in one of them.

 For the purpose of this article, we are considering an individual as being tax resident in the UK and an additional country, although double tax treaties can exist between any two countries.

-Application of double tax treaties and "treaty residence"
+Application of double tax agreements and "treaty residence"

-Where an individual is tax resident in the UK and also tax resident in another jurisdiction, i.e. a "dual resident", and the other jurisdiction has a tax treaty with the UK, the treaty defines the taxing rights over an individual’s income and gains between the two countries.
+Where an individual is tax resident in the UK and also tax resident in another jurisdiction, i.e. a "dual resident", and the other jurisdiction has a tax agreement with the UK, the agreement defines the taxing rights over an individual’s income and gains between the two countries.

 Where you are treaty resident will be determined by applying a series of "tie breaker" tests as outlined in the relevant Double Tax Agreement in place with the UK.